 COMPENSATION

 3.1.
 Facility Test Period.
-The parties hereto agree that prior to the Start Date, Customer's ______________ Lateral Expansion facilities, including the Gallup Electric Compressor Station, must undergo a reasonable period of testing (the "Test Period") in order to verify operational readiness and integrity of the facilities.
+The parties hereto agree that prior to the Start Date, Customer's Gallup Expansion facilities, including the Gallup Electric Compressor Station, must undergo a reasonable period of testing (the "Test Period") in order to verify operational readiness and integrity of the facilities.
 At Customer's request, ECS agrees to provide the Contract Quantity to Customer during the Test Period; provided, however, that the Test Period may not begin prior to the in-service date of the Interconnection Facilities.
 ECS shall invoice Customer only for actual expenses incurred by ECS to provide the HP Capacity and Shaft Energy during the Test Period prior to the Start Date.
 Payment for the HP Capacity and Shaft Energy delivered during the Test Period shall be paid pursuant to an invoice for such expenses.

 3.2.
-AnnualDemand Charge.
-As compensation for the delivery of HP Capacity to Customer, Customer agrees to pay ECS an Annual Demand Charge in the amounts set forth in Exhibit "A" hereto.
-Commencing the first month after the Start Date, the AnnualDemand Charge shall be payable in twelve equal monthly installments beginning the first month of each Contract Year.
-If the Start Date is on a day other than the first day of a month, Customer shall pay ECS an amount equal to one-twelfth of the first Contract Year's AnnualDemand Charge, prorated for the number of days in such month from and after the Start Date.
-The AnnualDemand Charge includes all local, state and federal taxes.
+Annual Charge.
+As compensation for the delivery of HP Capacity to Customer, Customer agrees to pay ECS an Annual Charge with a value equivalent to $_____________.
+Commencing the first month after the Start Date, the Annual Charge shall be payable in twelve equal monthly installments beginning the first month of each Contract Year.
+If the Start Date is on a day other than the first day of a month, Customer shall pay ECS an amount equal to one-twelfth of the first Contract Year's Annual Charge, prorated for the number of days in such month from and after the Start Date.
+The Annual Charge includes all local, state and federal taxes.

 3.3.
 Compression Services Charge.
-In addition to the AnnualDemand Charge, Customer shall pay ECS a monthly Compression Services Chargein MMBtus of natural gas ("Fuel Gas") based upon the amount of Shaft Energy (other than Buy Through Shaft Energy) actually delivered to Customer each month pursuant to thisAgreement and the Bloomfield Compression Services Agreement.
+In addition to the Annual Charge, Customer shall pay ECS a monthly Compression Services Charge based upon the amount of Shaft Energy (other than buy through Shaft Energy) actually delivered to Customer each month pursuant to this Agreement.
 The Compression Services Charge shall be calculated as follows:

-The monthly Compression Services Charge for each month shall be the product ofConversion Factor for the second month preceding the month for which the Compression Services Charge is being calculated (based on the Load Factor for such month, as set forth in the table in Exhibit "B"), multiplied by the aggregate amount of Shaft Energy, including all Equivalent HP-hours, delivered to Customer during the second month preceding the month for which the Compression Services Charge is being calculated, further multiplied by 1.0131.
-For example, the monthly Compression Services Charge for May shall be based on the HP-hours and Conversion Factor for the preceding March.
+The monthly Compression Services Charge for each month shall be a value equivalent to the product of the aggregate amount of Shaft Energy, including all Equivalent HP-hours, delivered to Customer during the second month preceding the month for which the Compression Services Charge is being calculated, multiplied by $_______ per HP-hr.
+For example, the monthly Compression Services Charge for May shall be based on the aggregate amount of Shaft Energy for the preceding March.

 The amount of Shaft Energy actually delivered to Customer each month shall be equal to the product of (i) the amount of kWh consumed by the Compressor Motor during such month, as measured by the Primary Meter times (ii) 1.341.